UPPS 06.04.01 - Memberships in Professional Organizations

 University funds may only pay for memberships in professional organizations recognized as such in the higher education field, academic discipline, or a related area of university employment.
 University funds, from any source (educational and general, auxiliary, designated, and restricted) may pay for institutional or individual memberships in professional organizations if the requirements of Sections 03.02 and 03.03 are met.
-Additionally, the funding agencies must approve use of externally-funded grant monies for memberships in professional organizations.
+Additionally, funding agencies must approve use of externally-funded grant monies for memberships in professional organizations.

 In accordance with constitutional requirements, state agencies may pay a membership fee to a professional organization only if all of the following conditions are met:

 A state agency may not use appropriated money (educational and general funds) to pay for membership in or dues for a professional organization unless the administrative head of the agency, or designee, first reviews and approves the expenditure.
 The president delegates authority for approval of professional memberships to each account manager.
-Refer to Section 03. for specific procedures.

 State-appropriated funds may not pay for institutional or individual memberships to an organization that pays all or part of the salary of a person who is required by Title 3, Subtitle A, Chapter 305, Government Code, to register as a lobbyist.

 State-appropriated funds may not pay for a membership in a chamber of commerce (see Texas Comptroller of Public Accounts expend-it State Purchasing Policies).

 Each account manager is responsible for assuring that expenditures for memberships comply with all provisions of this policy and provide a valid public purpose, as required by the State Constitution.
 Additionally, employees for whom individual memberships are paid are responsible for assuring their membership benefits the university as required by this policy.